p-ranav/envy/README.md

 ### Getting Started

-Start by creating a `struct` where to store the values of environment variables. `envy` will check for environment variables that match the name of the fields in this struct.
-Specifically, `envy` will match the upper-case version of the field names, e.g., a field named `foo_bar` will be matched with an environment variable named `FOO_BAR`.
+Start by creating a `struct` where to store the values of environment variables.

 ```cpp
 #include <envy/envy.hpp>